fcolasante/thingsboard-tutorial/RIOT.md

 ```
 - `lps331ap`sensors are not available on M3 subsystem of A8 device.
 (It works only on M3).

 - When you are performing networking tutorials, pay attention to the subnets you propagate.
-Consult the official (documentation)[https://www.iot-lab.info/tutorials/understand-ipv6-subnetting-on-the-fit-iot-lab-testbed/].
+Consult the official [documentation]/(https://www.iot-lab.info/tutorials/understand-ipv6-subnetting-on-the-fit-iot-lab-testbed/).

 Example: `node-a8-101.saclay.iot-lab.info` will have `2001:660:3207:0465::/64` as `	/64 subnet on M3 interface`.

 - `miniterm.py` is bugged on `2019.01` branch.
 In the new version `2020.01` has been fixed, you can avoid using the `-e` parameter.

-- Check the my Hands-on (tips)[hands-on] about RIOT tutorials.
+- Check the my Hands-on [tips](hands-on) about RIOT tutorials.

 - if you have problems contact me on (Linkedin)[https://www.linkedin.com/in/francesco-colasante/] or open a new issue.